 The Welding program is classroom based, with a combination of lecture and lab.
 The program will prepare a student for entry-level employment in the field of welding.

 Graduates from this program will be able to fill positions as an electrician helper in residential and construction firms in the electrical trade industry.

 Graduates of the construction trade programs will receive accreditation from the National Center for Construction Education and Research, which is the industry’s gold standard.
 The credentials ensure students receive quality training based on uniform construction standards and criteria.
 Students that graduate with the Construction Trade Certificate can be employed as builders, inspectors and assistants to engineers and architects.

 Florida Technical College was founded in 1982 to provide post-secondary training in specialized business fields.
 Today, FTC offers Bachelor’s Degrees, Associate Degrees and Diploma Programs in today’s fastest growing occupations across a spectrum of fields.
-FTC students receive the new iPad with e-books instead of textbooks, which allow FTC students to tackle coursework anywhere, anytime.
+Florida Technical College students receive the new iPad with e-books instead of textbooks, which allow Florida Technical College students to tackle coursework anywhere, anytime.

 Ready to move from the classroom to a career?
 Florida Technical College is here to help.
 Contact us to learn more about completing the trade program at Florida Technical College.